 Canadian Medical Assistance in Dying: Dr Ellen WiebeJanuary 22, 2020

 A Friends at the End talk by Dr Ellen Wiebe, a Medical Aid in Dying (MAiD) provider from Canada.
 Dr. Wiebe talks about the criteria for physician aid in dying in Canada and tells us about some of her patients, including some patients with dementia.
 At 18:00 she notes that Canadian law gives the patient ...

 How to Die in CaliforniaSeptember 22, 2019

 How to Die in California - expert speakers addressed the fundamentals of hospice, medical aid in dying, the Final Exit Network, and other exit options.
-The program begins with a compelling documentary of Expert speakers addressed the fundamentals of hospice, medical aid in dying, the Final Exit Network, and other exit options.
-The program begins with a compelling documentary of a 75 year old San Francisco resident using California's End of Life Option Act.
+The program begins with expert speakers addressing the fundamentals of hospice, medical aid in dying, the Final Exit Network, and other exit options.
+We see a compelling documentary of a 75 year old San Francisco resident using California's End of Life Option Act.

 2018 Statistics – California’s End of Life Option ActJuly 10, 2019